 We do have one product, Sal Suds, which contains Sodium Lauryl Sulfate, Coco-Betaine, and Lauryl Glucoside.
 Sal Suds is an all-purpose household cleaning product, and is not intended for use on the body.
 Cruelty-free and biodegradable, It is a balanced formulation of naturally derived surfactants that are mild and gentle on the hands.

 In general, Dr. Bronner’s products are gluten-free, and do not contain soy, nuts, or any other common allergens.
 However, there are a few exceptions:

 Our Shaving Gels, Lotions, and Hair Crèmes contain xanthan gum derived from non-GMO corn.

-Our Castile Liquid Soaps, Castile Bar Soaps, Pump Soaps, and Shaving Gels contain citric acid derived from tapioca.
+Our Castile Liquid Soaps, Castile Bar Soaps, Pump Soaps, and Shaving Gels contain citric acid derived from the sugar and starch of non-GMO sugar beets.
+The source plant material can change depending on the supply and availability of raw materials.
 If you are having an allergic reaction, it’s possible that you’re sensitive to one of the essential oils in our products, like peppermint oil or lavender oil.
 If you have sensitive skin we recommend using our Unscented Baby-Mild varieties.

-Our Toothpaste contains glycerin derived from organic soybean oil.
+Our Toothpaste and Hand Sanitizer contain glycerin derived from organic soybean oil.